nhasley/Vender-Node/README.md

 ## App Must:
 X Have at least 2 data entities in addition to the "User" Model.
 One entity that represents the main functional idea for your app and another with a 1:M or M:M relationship with that main entity (embedded or referenced).

-☐ Use OAuth authentication. (lesson this week)
+X Use OAuth authentication. (lesson this week)

 ☐ Implement basic authorization by restricting access to certain features, such as editing and deleting a resource, to an authenticated user, or the user that created that resource.